 For a monitor that is crispier than 1080p but not as expensive as a 4K monitor, the Dell 24 gaming monitor is a perfect gaming device.
 It is a middle ground between 2K and 4K monitors.
 It is featuring a 2560 x 1440 resolution, and this monitor packs excellent colors and brightness.
-Its features include helpful game modes and supports NVIDIA’s G-Sync for smooth gaming activity.
+Its features include helpful game modes and support NVIDIA’s G-Sync for smooth gaming activity.
 While it looks like a good monitor for the office, it will also make for a comfortable gaming experience.

 It is a 24-inc monitor with thin bezels and some less-than-stellar navigation buttons, and the Dell 24 is worth every cent spent on it.

 It looks quite different from most gaming monitors due to its design, especially due to its glossy black surface and sleek silver base.
 The bezels are scarcely visible, making the Dell 24 an ideal choice for a panoramic multi-monitor assemble.
 This can be a good characteristic depending on your taste, but it will be good to have a design that can serve home, office or gaming needs without looking out of place.
 Its designs also allow for rotating the monitor 45 degrees left or right, tilt it 25 degrees to and 5 degrees fro.
 It can also be raised or lowered by about six inches.
 It can be easily swiveled into portrait mode to make it suitable for vertically oriented tasks, or for use as a secondary screen to display, say your chat or other activity.